 With such a limited wardrobe when I was pregnant, I also really leaned into accessories.
 Maternity style and postpartum life were everything sartorially simple for me.
 I didn’t want to build out a full wardrobe.
 So let’s just assume I got real sick of all the same clothes…because that’s exactly what happened.

-Instead of buying more clothes, however, I added more and more of my accessories.
+Instead of buying more clothes, however, I added more and more to my accessories.
 My purses, jewelry, and hats became my must have closet accessories.
+And I started getting better at coming up with hat outfit ideas!

 You know I love finding ways to enjoy all my favorite things and not feel wasteful and guilty about it.